 Incumbent generates a schedule of student success workshops/sessions based on the student journey and works collaboratively with departments across the college to create, deliver and assess the workshops.
-Sessions will be delivered with universal design for learning (UDL) principles and appeal to a wide variety of learning styles, levels of education, language, cross-cultural needs of students, and data/trends.
+Sessions will be delivered with universal design for learning (UDL) principles and appeal to a wide variety of learning styles, levels of education, language, crosscultural needs of students, and data/trends.
+The sessions may cover a wide variety of topics relating to student success and will include topics related to learning skills and strategies (e.g., time management, group work, etc).